Parsing C++ Files with the Clang Code Model

 - Refactoring actions

-Qt Creator comes with a plugin that provides some of these services for C++ on top of Clangd.
+The Clang code model plugin offers some of these services for C++ on top of Clangd.

 Clang keeps up with the development of the C++ language.
 At the time of this writing, it supports C++98/03, C++11, C++14, C++17, C89, C99, Objective-C, and Objective-C++.